 If your team is hosting an exhibition game, no matter where it is played (even in St. Albert) you need to apply for an Exhibition Game permit through SAMHA.
-Once issued it will come to you with a SANCTION number, which you can then give to the opposing team so that they may apply for their permit with their home organization.
+New* only the host team is responsible for obtaining an exhibition permit.
+The visiting team is no longer required to obtain a travel permit to attend the exhibition game.

 If you are unsure if you need a permit or not, please apply and we will let you know - it is better to be safe than sorry.

 Hockey Alberta will no longer sanction special events for teams.
 Please ensure your team is aware that there is no Hockey Alberta insurance at special events.

 All teams have access to a free TeamSnap account.